How Hypothyroidism Causes Insulin Resistance & How to Prevent It

 Despite what conventional medicine would have you think, insulin resistance IS treatable.

 In the conventional medical world, treatment is targeted at blood sugar.
-The problem with that method is that you are only going after the symptom of insulin resistance.
+The problem with that method is that you are only going after the symptoms of insulin resistance.

 Blood sugar rises as insulin resistance increases, and when it gets too high that’s when Doctors diagnose you with Diabetes.